nischi/MMM-Face-Reco-DNN/README.md

-# Face Recognition with Open CV and Deep Neural Network
+# Face Recognition with Open CV

 This module detects and recognizes your face for [MagicMirror²](https://magicmirror.builders/).
-This module is mainly inspired by [MMM-Facial-Recognition-OCV3](https://github.com/normyx/MMM-Facial-Recognition-OCV3) and a tutorial from [Adrian Rosebrock](https://www.pyimagesearch.com/2018/06/25/raspberry-pi-face-recognition/).
-It uses the new DNN (Deep Neural Network) provided by OpenCV 4.1 and is much more accurate than the old Haar Cascade method.
-The old method is still available in this module because for a Raspberry Pi Zero the new way will be too heavy.

 With this module you can show and hide all other modules depending on which person is recognized.
 For example, if you are in front of the mirror, the mirror will show you your agenda, but if a stranger is in front, the agenda will not be shown.

-## Development Status

-The module is finished as far as I can tell.
-I have tested the module on my development machine as well as on the MagicMirror and it works fine with the PiCamera.

 ## Screenshot